-The gas balloon is inflated through a tube, called an appendix, and it takes hours for the inflation, from setup to lift-off, to be completed.
+The gas balloon is inflated through a tube, called an appendix, and it usually takes hours for the inflation, from setup to lift-off, to be completed.
 The appendix stays open during flight to let excess gas escape and keep the balloon from bursting.
-Pilots make gas balloons rise by dropping weights, called ballast, from the balloon.
+Pilots make gas balloons rise by dropping weight, called ballast, from the balloon.
 Ballast is usually sand.
 The balloonists descend by letting some of the gas out of the envelope through a valve at the top of the balloon in a procedure called valving.
 There’s usually a cycle to a gas balloon flight.
 As the sun heats the gas-filled envelope, the balloon gets even more lift and can rise higher, to several thousand feet.
 At night, the gas inside the balloon cools off, and pilots drop bags of sand to keep from hitting objects on the ground.
 Then as the sun rises and heats the envelope again, the balloon gains even more lift since its load is lighter.
 The process usually lasts up to three cycles in a competition.
 When all the ballast is gone, the pilots have to land.

 They carry many things, but they try to keep them as light as possible, including themselves!
 (See equipment list for details.)
 Modern pilots can’t take off like the early aeronauts, who flew mainly on nerve.
 The basic instrument list now includes:

 - Variometer – Displays the rate of climb

 - Transponder – Used to let flight control centers monitoring airspace see the altitude and speed of the balloon.
 It also helps other aircraft see the balloon in clouds, darkness or near airports with an electronic signal.